zaplapl/basic-python-scraper/README.md

   on cfcunderwriting.com) to a JSON output file.
 - Enumerates the page's hyperlinks and identifies the location of the "Privacy Policy" page
-- Uses the privacy policy URL identified in step 3 and scrapes the pages content.
+- Uses the privacy policy URL identified above and scrapes the pages content.
 - Produces JSON file output of a case-insentitive word frequency count for all of the visible text on that page.

 ## Running instructiong